VIAME/VIAME/doc/code-style.rst

     component's source file helps to ensure that the component's header is "self contained".

+- :a:`[includes.order]`
-- Prefer to order includes within a group by lexicographical order.
+  Prefer to order includes within a group by lexicographical order.
 (Don't get hung up on the correct order of symbols versus letters, however, so long as such ordering is consistent within a group.)